HospitalRun/hospitalrun-frontend/README.md

 The easiest way to work with styles in the project and abide by our linting rules is to install the [linter-scss-lint](https://atom.io/packages/linter-scss-lint) package for Atom.
 The package will then show you in real time where your styles are breaking the linter and how to correct them.

-## Contributing

-Again, contributions are welcome via pull requests and issues.
-Please see our [contributing guide](https://github.com/hospitalrun/hospitalrun-frontend/blob/master/.github/CONTRIBUTING.md) for more details.

 **Seriously, please read the [Contribution Guide](https://github.com/hospitalrun/hospitalrun-frontend/blob/master/.github/CONTRIBUTING.md).**